rails-to-cosmos/emacs-python-nix-template/README.md

 # emacs-python-nix-template

-This repository provides a template for setting up a Python development environment in Emacs, leveraging `pipenv`, `nix`, and Emacs' `python-mode` with `lsp` (Language Server Protocol) integration.
+This repository provides a template for setting up a Python development environment in Emacs, leveraging `poetry`, `nix`, and Emacs' `python-mode` with `lsp` (Language Server Protocol) integration.
 This setup aims to streamline the development process and ensure consistent environments across different setups.

 ## Features

-1. **Emacs Configuration**: Includes a `.dir-locals.el` file to automatically configure Emacs `python-mode` and `lsp` for use with `pipenv`.
-This ensures that the python interpreter and language servers (like `semgrep` and `pyls`) are correctly pointed to the virtual environment created by `pipenv`.
+1. **Emacs Configuration**: Includes a `.dir-locals.el` file to automatically configure Emacs `python-mode` and `lsp` for use with `poetry`.
+This ensures that the python interpreter and language servers (like `semgrep` and `pyls`) are correctly pointed to the virtual environment created by `poetry`.

 2. **Pipenv Environment**: A sample `Pipfile` is provided which includes necessary Python language servers and other common dependencies for Python development.